BestTimesToVisit.com Logo

 Maxi Taxis

-Maxi taxis are privately owned minibuses that operate along fixed routes.
-They're a popular and affordable way to travel between towns and cities, especially if you're on a budget.
-They're generally more crowded than other options, but offer a local experience.
+Maxi taxis are privately-owned minibuses that operate along fixed routes, offering a more affordable alternative to taxis.
+They're a great way to travel between towns and cities, especially if you're on a budget.
+They're usually quite crowded, especially during peak hours.

 Tip:Negotiate the fare beforehand, especially for longer distances.
-Download the 'TT Taxi' app for an idea of routes and fares, but it's not always reliable for availability.
 Be aware of your belongings in crowded taxis.
+Download the 'TT Taxi' app for an idea of fares, but it doesn't offer booking for maxi taxis.
+Avoid traveling during rush hour if possible, as it can be very slow.

 Public Buses